Pipe leak affects water supply at Tampines bus interchange, food court

 "To facilitate repair works, a 20m stretch of lane at Tampines Central 2 (towards Tampines Hub) is temporarily closed," it added.

-In an update at 4.15pm, PUB said operations to draw water from other unaffected pipes have "normalised water supply to customers who had earlier experienced poor pressure".

-It added that repair works are expected to be complete by the end of the day.
+Water supply was fully restored at about 2.30pm, said PUB, adding that repair work is expected to be completed by the end of the day.

+In a media statement in the evening, PUB said preliminary checks indicate that the pipe was dislodged by ongoing construction work to build an overhead pedestrian bridge.

+"PUB is further investigating how construction work had damaged the water pipe with a view of taking enforcement action against the errant constructor under the Public Utilities Act," the water agency said.

 There have been several instances of pipe leaks of late.
 In late September, a burst pipe in Bukit Batok West caused a "fountain" of water that shot up to three storeys high.
 Weeks later, another pipe burst nearby in Bukit Batok East resulted in a jet of water that went up to four storeys high.